Master of Clinical Neuropsychology

-Our graduates are employed as psychologists in a variety of positions, including key roles in the health and government sectors, community organisations and research institutions.
-They can work as clinical neuropsychologists, managers, researchers, specialist consultants and advisers, among other roles.
+Once you graduate, you can be employed as a psychologist in a wide variety of positions, including many key roles in the health and government sectors, community organisations, research institutions and industry.
+Clinical neuropsychologists who have graduated from the School of Psychological Sciences' programs work as clinicians and case managers, researchers, specialist consultants and advisers, among other roles.

 The Master of Clinical Neuropsychology is accredited by the Australian Psychology Accreditation Council (APAC).
 Graduates of the Master of Clinical Neuropsychology may be eligible to apply for registration with the Psychology Board of Australia (PsyBA) as a psychologist.
 Specialist endorsement as a clinical neuropsychologist with the PsyBA is subject to additional registrar requirements beyond completion of the degree.
 Please contact the relevant professional body for details.
 Graduates of the Master of Clinical Neuropsychology may apply for membership with the Australian Psychological Society (APS), and the APS College of Clinical Neuropsychologists.
 Membership may be subject to additional or ongoing requirements beyond completion of the degree.
 Please contact the relevant professional bodies for details.